0x2c7/ruby_jard/website/docs/roadmap.md

 slug: roadmap
 ---

-Ruby Jard started its journey on July 2020.
-It's still young, and under active development.
-This roadmap refects the future, navigates the development of Ruby Jard.
-I am working on Ruby Jard on my free time.
+Ruby Jard started its journey in July 2020.
+It's still young and under active development.
+This roadmap reflects the future, navigates the development of Ruby Jard.
+I am working on Ruby Jard in my free time.
 So, there won't be any commitments on the timeline.
-If you find something wrong, or want something that helps your daily activities, please don't hesitate to [request a new feature](https://github.com/nguyenquangminh0711/ruby_jard/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).
+If you find something wrong or want something that helps your daily activities, please don't hesitate to [request a new feature](https://github.com/nguyenquangminh0711/ruby_jard/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).

 ### [Done] Version 0.1.0: Proof of concept

-This version is a bootstrap to see whether my idea works or not, in term of technical possibility and user usability.
+This version is a bootstrap to see whether my idea works or not, in terms of technical possibility and user usability.
 Luckily, everything works now, and I receive possible feedback from friends and peers.

 ### [Done] Version 0.2.0: UI completeness

 The bootstrap version is just a series of ugly prints on stdout.
-It's frustrated as many things can be broken, wrong drawing, text overlapping, etc. This version is to fix those issues, and provide a foundation for more complicated drawing.
+It's frustrating as many things can be broken, wrong drawing, text overlapping, etc. This version is to fix those issues and provide a foundation for more complicated drawings.

 ### [Done] Version 0.3.0: Complete the workflow

-This version focuses on making Jard usable for daily activities of any developer.
-In other words, this version is to become a complete replacement for Byebug (sorry :pray:).
+This version focuses on making Jard usable for the daily activities of any developer.
+In other words, this version is to become a complete replacement for Byebug (sorry 🙏).

 ### Milestone: Dynamic Breakpoints

 - Manage dynamic breakpoints
 - Conditional breakpoints
-- Standardalone mode: `jard start -- bundle exec ruby abc.rb`
+- Standalone mode: `jard start -- bundle exec ruby abc.rb`
-- Add temporary brakpoints support to existing commands.
-For exampe: `continue 35`, `continue SuperClass#method_a`, etc.
+- Add temporary breakpoints support to existing commands.
+For example: `continue 35`, `continue SuperClass#method_a`, etc.
 - `skip` command

 ### Milestone: Watch & Trace